dbcollection/dbcollection/docs/source/fetching_data.rst

 At this point, you should be have mastered everything you may need to know about fetching data using **dbcollection**.

 Up until now, we've been focusing on retrieving data samples.
-However, most of the times you are using tis packages APIs is trying to understand / visualize how is data structured and what type of data a field is composed of.
+However, most of the times you are using this package's API methods is to try to understand / visualize how data is structured and what type is a field composed of.

-In the next section, we'll see some handy methods to visualize data in the terminal.
+In the next section, we'll see some handy methods that enables us to visualize how data is structured in a comprehensible format using the REPL.

 Visualizing information about sets and data fields